Jaymin4724/receiptify/README.md

 * JWT stored in `httpOnly` cookies to prevent XSS attacks
 * Rate limiting + Helmet for protection against brute force & common attacks
 * Input validation with `express-validator`

----

-✅ This ordering is now **logical**:
-Intro → Features → Workflow → Diagrams → Backend Structure → Tech Stack → Security.

-Do you want me to also prepare a **System Architecture Diagram** (PlantUML or PNG) so you can put it in the "Diagrams" section along with the class & sequence diagrams?